EXPLAINER: Rittenhouse plane part of widespread surveillance - NewsBreak

 WHAT SORT OF IMPACT COULD THE AERIAL VIDEO HAVE ON RITTENHOUSE?

 It's too early to tell.
-Prosecutors contend that the video will show Rittenhouse chased Rosenbaum before the situation reversed itself and Rosenbaum chased Rittenhouse — possibly chipping away at Rittenhouse's self-defense claims.
-Portions of the infrared video prosecutors played in court on Tuesday — shot from nearly 9,000 feet — showed dozens of small, fuzzy and indistinct images of people standing or moving along the streets and sidewalks.
+Prosecutors contend that the video will show Rittenhouse chased Rosenbaum before the situation reversed itself and Rosenbaum chased Rittenhouse, chipping away at Rittenhouse's self-defense claims.
+Portions of the infrared video prosecutors played in court on Tuesday — shot from 8,500 feet — showed dozens of small, fuzzy and indistinct images of people standing or moving along the streets and sidewalks.
+No one seemed recognizable by facial features, although investigators could use the video in combination with other information to place certain people there.

-But on Wednesday, with superimposed images identifying the two men, a Kenosha police detective testified under questioning from defense attorney Mark Richards that it appeared at one point that Rosenbaum had been "hiding" as Rittenhouse arrived at that location.
-Richards called the confrontation "the classic ambush" — words that were struck after the prosecution objected, but were heard by the jury.
+The person who shot the video for the FBI was expected to return later in the trial, suggesting the jury will see more of it.

 Associated Press reporter Michael Tarm in Kenosha and Gary Fields in Washington contributed to this report.